Pinning: Apt’s Best Kept Secret

 Pin-Priority: -10

 The first part of each section of this file specifies the packages that the configuration applies to.
-You can configure this on a package by package basis, or use *, as we do here, to apply the settings to any and all packages.
+You can configure this on a package by package basis, or use *, as we do here, to apply the settings to all packages.
 If you did want to do this for a specific package, simply replace the * with the package name.

 Then, we specify the repository using Pin: release n=x.
-If you look back at the output from apt-cache policy, you’ll see that each repository listed there has a couple of parameters listed, an n, a, o, etc. You can use any of these to specify which repository or repositories you are referring to with this setting. a is the most specific, so a=jammy will refer specifically to the jammy repository, but not jammy-updates or jammy-security, whereas n=jammy will collectively reference all three.
+If you look back at the output from apt-cache policy, you'll see that each repository has a couple of parameters listed, an n, a, o, etc. You can use any of these to specify which repository or repositories you are referring to with this setting. a is the most specific, so a=jammy will refer specifically to the jammy repository, but not jammy-updates or jammy-security, whereas n=jammy will collectively reference all three.

 Finally, the Pin-Priority sets the priority of the specified repositories for the specific packages.
-The general rule is that the highest priority wins when trying to install or update, but it’s actually a bit more complicated than that.
-The details are in the manual (man apt_preferences), but I’ll repeat them here.
+The general rule is that the highest priority wins when trying to install or update, but it's actually a bit more complicated than that.
+The details are in the manual (apt_preferences(5)), but I'll repeat them here.
 Note that P refers to the priority number.

 P >= 1000